Truthfully, I categorize his statement as flat-out bonkers.

 So yes, the insurance companies are going, okay, no thanks.

-Like we're here ultimately to make money.
+Like, we're here ultimately to make money.

-I live that.
+I lived that.

 It took a year, a year just to get the permit to clean up the property.

-When I tell you that the pool from my home in 2018 had it's actually disgusting and sad, but I'm going to paint this picture for you because this is the reality had dead animals in it that were running from the fire.
+When I tell you that the pool from my home in 2018, it's actually disgusting and sad, but I'm going to paint this picture for you because this is the reality.

 A year, Sean, of rot and burning and chemicals and debris to get a permit to clean it up.

-And there are many reasons that are.
+And there are many people.

 If there was an election tomorrow, why do I think Gavin Newsom would win by a healthy margin?

-Because of what I brought up earlier, ready.
+Because of what I brought up earlier, Ready.

 Well, it's global warming, and you guys are denying that, and that's what's really doing it.

-And you know, we went through the three reservoirs of water, and you know, California has Santa Anna winds, and uh this is this is the counter argument.
+And we went through the three reservoirs of water, and California has Santa Ana wins.

 And it's a counter argument because nobody wants to take responsibility for the fact that they fought so hard to keep this guy as the governor year after year after year.